KasparEtter/ef1p/pages/email/email.md

 of the letters in the local part, but mail servers are encouraged to deliver messages case-independently.
 In other words, it is recommended but not mandatory that mail servers treat `John.Smith` and `john.smith` as the same user.
-Some email service providers go further than this:
+Some mailbox providers go further than this:
 Gmail, for example, [removes all dots](https://support.google.com/mail/answer/10313) from the local part of an address when determining the mailbox to deliver a message to.
 This means that emails addressed to `john.smith@gmail.com` and `johnsmith@gmail.com`